-The UNSW Introductory Marine Science (MSCI2001) course will introduce you to a cross-section of the theory and application of marine science.
+The UNSW Introductory Marine Science (MSCI1001) course will introduce you to a cross-section of the theory and application of marine science.
 It also includes an opportunity to experience field research of coastal landforms at UNSW’s Smiths Lake Field Station.
+This course was known as MSCI2001 in 2020 and in prior years.

 Marine Science spans across the disciplines of Geology, Chemistry, Physics and Biology.
 In studying the marine environment, you’ll learn about ocean and coastal ecosystems and a career in this field will allow you to make valuable contributions to climate change, threats to Australian marine life, solution design for waste management and more.